 Emotional consequence.
 For every unfair dismissal, the employees end up losing their job and their means of sustenance.
 The process of going through an unfair dismissal may tell on their emotional health.
 Their stress level might increases, chest pains, insomnia and panic attack may all begin to surface.
 They might start to experience a series of mood swings and anger that they normally would not have shown, until they become emotionally wrecked.
 And they will blame you for it.
 This is why you should (or at least try) to get it right.

 The emotional, psychological, and behavioral fallout from unfair dismissal should be a factor worth noting by employer’s or business owner.
-At least if a dismissal is the only available outcome then follow a fair and just process.
+At least if a dismissal is the only available outcome then follow a fair and just employee termination procedure.
 Terminating based on unsubstantiated discretion is setting yourself up for a claim.

 Fair reasons for dismissal include